Nabizzle/Sensorized-Breakable-Block-and-DLC/README.md

 #### Analyzing a Video
 **Always do the previous steps before these**

-This takes about 50 seconds per video
+This takes about 50 seconds for a 30 second video and increases dramatically for longer videos.
+Multiple videos analyze consecutively.

 When you have videos from a test, take them from the camera SIM card to a new folder within **DLC**>**BreakbleBlockTests**.